Skip to content

 Experiments

 To find the values of certain properties of Entities we need to perform measurements on them.
 We use the term "experiment" to describe a particular type of measurement.
-This could also be called an "experiment protocol".
+This is also referred to as an "experiment protocol".

 An experiment will define its inputs - the set of constitutive and observed properties it requires entities to have.
 It will also define the properties it measures.